— Major General Maxwell Taylor, finding himself on D-Day commanding a group of many high ranking officers, but only three enlisted men.

-In "The Best of Both Worlds", the first team to try to rescue Picard from the Borg is composed of the following: Commander Shelby (acting first officer), Lieutenant Commander Data (second officer), Dr. Crusher (chief medical officer and the ship's only physician), and Lieutenant Worf (tactical officer).
+In "The Best of Both Worlds", the first team to try to rescue Picard from the Borg is composed of the following: Commander Shelby (acting first officer), Lieutenant Commander Data (second officer), Dr. Crusher (chief medical officer), and Lieutenant Worf (tactical officer).
 In other words, the two most senior officers below the captain, and two officers one would desperately want to be at their posts - aboard ship - during a crisis.

 Also seen in the 2009 film, where the chief engineer is sent on an away mission to destroy the drill, when he probably should've stayed on the already-damaged ship to supervise repairs.
 And it was all for nothing in the end anyway, as he didn't survive the jump.

 Captain Tommy Gregson of Elementary is often seen assisting Detective Marcus Bell — and, by extension, Sherlock Holmes and Joan Watson — in the investigating of crime scenes, if not doing the investigations himself.
 He has also had to chase suspects and often interrogates them too.